Dynamical Tropicalisation: Introduction

-\item The Green current of $f \in \mathscr{H}_d(\P^n),$ is defined by where $\omega$ is the Fubini--Study form cohomologous to a hyperplane in $\P^n.$ \item We have, in fact, $\Phi_d \notin \mathscr{H}^*_d(\P^n),$ since the map $\Phi_d$ possesses large invariant sets.
-Furthermore, comparing our result to the above conjecture implies that generic subvarieties of the projective space, up to the degree, have the same tropicalisation.
-This is not a contradiction, in fact, it is the main result of \cite{Romer-Schmitz} for which we provide two other explanations in Subsection~\ref{sec:no-contradiction} and will observe that the \emph{Julia sets} of $\Phi_m$ relate to the \emph{Bergman fan of uniform matroids.} \item The map $\Phi_m$ is indeed versatile.
+\item [(b)] The map $\Phi_m$ is indeed versatile.
 This map was already employed in \cite{Rash} to find the \emph{logarithmic indicators} of \emph{plurisubharmonic functions} with logarithmic growth.
 Moreover, Fujino in \cite{Fujino} used $\Phi_{m}$ to prove certain vanishing theorems on toric varieties;

-\item In Subsection~\ref{sec:Kapranov}, we see that $\Phi_m^*$, after a normalisation, applied to Lelong--Poincar\'e equation~\ref{thm:LP}, yields a version of Kapranov's theorem, where an analogue of Maslov dequantisation naturally appears; see Section~\ref{sec:trop_algebra}.
+\item [(c)] In Subsection~\ref{sec:Kapranov}, we see that $\Phi_m^*$, after a normalisation, applied to Lelong--Poincar\'e equation~\ref{thm:LP}, yields a version of Kapranov's theorem, where an analogue of Maslov dequantisation naturally appears; see Section~\ref{sec:trop_algebra}.
 Finally, it is alluded in the proof of Theorem~\ref{thm:main_conv} that $\Phi_m^*,$ after a normalisation preserves the Chow cohomology classes.
 We will gather further cohomological implications of the latter fact in a subsequent article \cite{Babaee-Gualdi}.

 \end{itemize}